 Find out more

-NEXUSS is a Centre for Doctoral Training funded by NERC and EPSRC and led by the University of Southampton, in partnership with five other leading academic and research centres (British Antarctic Survey, Heriot Watt University, National Oceanography Centre, Scottish Association for Marine Science and University of East Anglia).
-The Centre will tackle major challenges in the environmental sciences through the development and application of novel Smart and Autonomous Observing Systems (including autonomous aerial and underwater platforms, new algorithms for decision-making by robots, developing new methods for analysing big environmental datasets, and more).
-The aim is to equip the next generation of environmental scientists with the necessary skills to develop and apply ambitious new unmanned systems for environmental studies.
+NEXUSS is a Centre for Doctoral Training funded by NERC and EPSRC.
+It is led by the University of Southampton, in partnership with the British Antarctic Survey, Heriot Watt University, National Oceanography Centre, Scottish Association for Marine Science and University of East Anglia.
+The particular focus of NEXUSS is on developing and applying novel Smart and Autonomous Observing Systems (including autonomous aerial and underwater platforms, new algorithms for decision-making by robots, developing new methods for analysing big environmental datasets, and more).
+The aim is to equip the next generation of environmental scientists with the necessary skills to develop and apply these new unmanned systems for environmental studies.
 Students will be registered at one of the 6 institutions, and will have joint training and an annual Grand Challenge event within each cohort.

 Find out more

 Successful candidates are likely to have the following qualifications: